On scaling limits of random trees and maps with a prescribed degree sequence: Planar maps as labelled trees

 \section{Planar maps as labelled trees}

-As alluded in the introduction, we study planar maps via a bijection with \emph{labelled} forests; let us first recall formally the definition of the latter and set the notation we shall need.
+As alluded in the introduction, we study planar maps via a bijection with labelled forests.
+Let us first recall formally the definition of the latter and set the notation we shall need.
+Then we state the main contributions of this paper on scaling limits of the paths which code these forests; the proofs are differed to Sections~\ref{sec:forets} and~\ref{sec:etiquettes}.